sjchin88/LeetCodeStudy/monotomic stack.md

 Monotonic stack is a ordered stack.
-The elements in the stack are monotonically increasing/decreasing after each new element is pushed into the stack.
+<br>The elements in the stack are monotonically increasing/decreasing after each new element is pushed into the stack.

 ```
 function test() {